celery/celery/docs/userguide/monitoring.rst

 you should be able to see your workers and the tasks in the admin interface (it may take some time for workers to show up).

+The admin interface shows tasks, worker nodes, and even lets you perform some actions, like revoking and rate limiting tasks, and shutting down worker nodes.

 .. _monitoring-django-frequency:

 Shutter frequency